gmu-gd/poster21-fall/syllabus/index.md

 Many times the content of a design drives the form but what happens the content is decided based on the form?
 This poster will start with formal studies using collage and abstract photography and then integrate content.
 [More information here]({{ site.baseurl }}/projects).

 #### poster 3: for an exhibition
-The final poster will be for a a fictional exhibition of work.
-A list of artists will be provided to choose from and the only design restriction is that images of the artist or the artists work cannot be used.
+The final poster will be for a fictional exhibition of work.
+A list of artists will be provided to choose from and the only design restriction is that images of the artist or the artist's work cannot be used.
 Details and information that must be included on the poster will also be provided.
 [More information here]({{ site.baseurl }}/projects).

 ### Engagement
 This course has an engagement policy instead of an attendance policy.
 Your engagement will affect your final grade (and, by extension, the quality of your work) for this course.
 You are expected to actively and passionately take part in this course in the following ways.